 \subsubsection{PoP Profiling and ISL Estimation}

-We leverage (1) a large Starlink measurement dataset, LENS \cite{zhao2024lens}, (2) the locations of both ground users and destination PoP, and (3) weather conditions at these locations \cite{Weather-forecasting} to train models that capture the characteristics of the communication.
-In PoP profiling, we focus on users within the periphery of a PoP who connect through a bent-pipe routing mechanism.
-This path involves communication from the user up to a Starlink satellite, down to a ground station, and then to the PoP.
-This is the simplest route where the measurement can be done without inside facility access of Starlink.
-The primary goal is to accurately predict packet loss rates and packet transfer delays based on a user’s location and the surrounding weather conditions.
-In ISL estimation, our primary focus is to assess the influence of ISL on the data routing quality for ground users who are located far from the nearest PoP.
-We analyze scenarios where ground users switch their assigned PoP at a specific time and study the associated quality changes.
+We use (1) the large Starlink measurement dataset LENS \cite{zhao2024lens}, (2) locations of ground users and destination PoPs, and (3) local weather conditions \cite{Weather-forecasting} to train models that characterize communication performance.
+PoP profiling focuses on users near a PoP using bent-pipe routing (user to satellite, down to a ground station, then to the PoP), allowing measurements without Starlink’s internal access.
+The goal is to predict packet loss and delay based on location and weather.
+ISL estimation examines how inter-satellite links affect routing quality for users far from a PoP, analyzing scenarios where users switch PoPs and studying the resulting quality changes.

-\textbf{Model architecture:} SSU leverages an ensemble model to predict route quality, combining gradient-boosted regression trees and deep learning-based regression to harness varied insights from the data.
-The gradient-boosted component utilizes XGBoost \cite{Chen_2016}, configured with 1000 trees with a maximum depth of 15, and trained across five folds of the input feature matrix.
-The model comprises six layers, each employing rectified linear unit (ReLU) activation functions to introduce non-linearity and enhance modeling capability.
-Outputs from both models are combined and fed into a final linear regression layer, which produces the packet loss rate and delay estimate, exploiting the complementary strengths of each approach.
+\textbf{Model architecture:} SSU uses an ensemble model to predict route quality by combining gradient-boosted regression trees and deep learning-based regression for complementary insights.
+The gradient-boosted component employs XGBoost \cite{Chen_2016} with 1000 trees (max depth 15) trained on five folds of the feature matrix, while the deep model has six ReLU-activated layers for non-linearity.
+Outputs from both models are merged and passed through a final linear regression layer to estimate packet loss rate and delay.

-\textbf{Input features:} Input features are meticulously selected to reflect the key factors influencing signal quality.
-These include positional attributes such as the latitude and longitude of ground users and destination ground stations, as well as extensive weather data at these locations.
-Besides basic precipitation intensity, additional weather parameters like temperature, pressure, humidity, cloud cover, wind speed, and snow are also incorporated, enriching the context for signal prediction.
-Furthermore, the model considers service-specific attributes such as the user’s service tier, dish revision, and obstruction ratio.
-The combined input features enable the model to predict critical metrics such as packet loss rate and delay, thereby allowing SSU to provide accurate assessments of the route’s data transmission rate, using known Starlink bandwidth settings for individual users.
+\textbf{Input features:} We select features that capture key factors affecting signal quality, including positional attributes (latitude and longitude of users and ground stations) and detailed weather data such as precipitation, temperature, pressure, humidity, cloud cover, wind speed, and snow.
+Service-specific attributes like user tier, dish revision, and obstruction ratio are also incorporated.
+These combined inputs enable the model to predict packet loss and delay, and estimate data transmission rates using known Starlink bandwidth settings.